ADVANCES IN CANCER MANAGEMENT IN THE LAST DECADE

 Note: Please note that this is article is a general overview of the new drug/diagnostic developments in cancer and not the entire in-depth list.
 For the complete details on individual products and approved indications, please refer to the individual package inserts provided by the manufacturer.

-To search for some of the best cancer hospitals worldwide, please use the Mya Care search engine.
+To search for the best Oncology healthcare providers in Germany, India, Malaysia, Singapore, Spain, Thailand, Turkey, Ukraine, the UAE, the UK and the USA, please use the Mya Care search engine.

 - Seidel JA, Otsuka A, Kabashima K. Anti-PD-1 and Anti-CTLA-4 Therapies in Cancer: Mechanisms of Action, Efficacy, and Limitations.
 Front Oncol.
 2018;8:86.
 Published 2018 Mar 28. doi:10.3389/fonc.2018.00086